alter5/citygo-frontend-angular/README.md

 ## Creating a Trip
-A trip can be created by filling out a form.
+Users can create a trip can be created by filling out a form.
 When submitted, the form sends a tripCreationDTO to the backend which is parsed to add addresses and images to the trip using the Google Maps and Unsplashed APIs.

 <p align="center">
   <img src="https://github.com/alter5/city-go/assets/36527069/084ced26-612b-43b2-9825-b39e3e0e9c7f" alt="Site responsiveness" width="738">
 </p>

+A custom rating input component is used for the duration and price fields.
-For the duration and price, I created a rating input component It is accessible, and allows for selecting values using the arrow keys on your keyboard
+It is accessible, allowing you to change the value by using the arrow keys on a keyboard.

 <p align="center">
   <img src="https://github.com/alter5/city-go/assets/36527069/07c0604a-ef25-4624-b015-c32f63431155" alt="Site responsiveness" width="738">